roxannekyr/Executive-Customer-Churn-Satisfaction-Dashboard/README.md

 A `Bridge_Table` was designed to handle **many-to-many cardinality** between purchase dimensions (method, location, category, year, loyalty flag), enabling clean filtering across the dashboard without data duplication.

-> ⚠️ **Note on source data:** The intermediate analytical with Power Query xls workbooks on which the PBI tables were finalized are intentionally excluded from this repository to protect data privacy.
+> ⚠️ **Note on source data:** The intermediate analytical with Power Query xls workbook on which the PBI tables were finalized are intentionally excluded from this repository to protect data privacy.
 The `.pbix` file contains the final, structured data model and all calculations needed to explore the analysis.
 If you would like to discuss the underlying methodology in detail, please feel free to [reach out](#contact).

 ## 📸 Power BI Dashboard Preview